Reviews You Can Rely On

 Cinch and Release Cuff

-A cinch and release cuff with a large enough mechanism that can be used with gloves on.
+We love a good cinch-and-release cuff and appreciate it even more if it has a large enough mechanism that it can be tightened and loosened with gloves on.
 All products we tested have this feature except the Kinco Pigskin Gloves and REI Guide Mittens.
+We find this feature especially useful for mittens, and a snug fit around the wrist can help improve overall dexterity.

 Carabiner Loops

-These are located on the finger, so climbers can attach gloves to a harness with the fingers up so snow or ice doesn't fall inside.
-The models that have this feature are the Arc'teryx Fission Glove, Black Diamond Guide, Black Diamond Mercury Mitt, OR Couloir Sensor, and Outdoor Research Gore-Tex Arete II.
-These gloves also work well for ice climbing or moving through alpine terrain while wearing a harness.
+These loops, typically located on the tip of the forefinger finger, allow you to hang gloves upside down.
+This is most useful for climbers who want to attach gloves to a harness with the glove opening hanging down so snow or ice doesn't fall inside.
+The models that have this feature are the Arc'teryx Fission Glove, Black Diamond Mercury Mitt, and Outdoor Research Couloir Sensor.
+These gloves work well for ice climbing or moving through alpine terrain while wearing a harness or for extra quick warmth at belay stations.

 Touch Screen Compatibility